Postr-Inc/Vader.js/README.md

 ### ServerSide Site Generation (SSG)

-Vader compiles all code to a static index.html page so your visitors will never have to wait for the page to load
+Vader compiles all code to a static index.html page so your visitors will never have to wait for the page to load, it then rehydrates the page reapplying functionality!

 We can define some metadata to be used at compile